 Being the foremost sinner is not the total package as it pertains to Paul’s theology.
-It is only part of his theology, but sadly, it is an oft-neglected part of his theology.
+It is only one aspect of his theology, but sadly, it is an oft-neglected part of his theological corpus.
 Everyone struggles with how Paul saw himself in light of the cross, especially when they turn the tables and apply his thoughts to themselves.

-The typical reaction is something along the lines of, “Well, yes, but I don’t want to camp there,” as though I am asking them to “camp there.”
+The typical reaction is something along the lines of, “Well, yes, but I don’t want to camp there,” as though I am asking you to “camp there.”
 I’m not.
-I’m asking them to embrace a more comprehensive view of the gospel, which includes a robust understanding of the doctrine of sin as it applies to you.
+I’m asking you to embrace a more comprehensive view of the gospel, which includes a robust understanding of the doctrine of sin as it applies to you.

 - When you argue, do you initially think you are more right than the other person?

 - Are you more suspicious of yourself or others when there is conflict?

 - Illustrate a time when you thought you were more right but found out later that you were not.

 - In what specific way has the gospel changed how you approach and think about others?

 - How does the gospel govern your heart in conflict?

 With the gospel fixed as your hope and your heart humbled by the realization that you’re the foremost sinner, let’s look at the problem at hand.
 How would you solve this problem?
 The spender (husband) wants to buy a horse, and the saver (wife) is frustrated and angry about what he wants to do.
 Not so long ago, the husband purchased a time-share, and the wife was against it, and the wife is still mad with her husband.